coder/coder-xray/README.md

 Kubernetes provides an [informers](https://pkg.go.dev/k8s.io/client-go/informers) API that streams pod and event data from the API server.

 `coder-xray` listens for pod creation events with containers that have the `CODER_AGENT_TOKEN` environment variable set.
-All matching pods/containers are then queried against the provided artifactory instance and any XRay results are then pushed to the provided Coder deployment.
+All matching pods/containers are then queried against the provided Artifactory instance and any XRay results are then pushed to the provided Coder deployment.